peppe-99/PenetrationTesting-HarryPotterNagini/README.md

 WHERE email='site_admin@nagini.hogwarts';
 ```

 in order to change the administrator's password.
-In the previous command, the string "21232f297a57a5a743894a0e4a801fc3" is the MD5 of the string "admin".
+In the previous command, the string ```21232f297a57a5a743894a0e4a801fc3``` is the MD5 of the string ```admin```.
 MD5 was used because it's supported by MySQL in Joomla.

 <p align="center">
     <img src="./images/target_exploitation/payload3.png" width="720">
 </p>

-Again, we insert the generated payload into the 'form':
+Again, we insert the generated payload into the form:

 <p align="center">
     <img src="./images/target_exploitation/output_payload3.png" width="720">